PedroGeometrias/NeovimConfig/README.md

 2.    **Enhanced Cursor Control:** Enjoy precise cursor manipulation and seamless code editing with fine-tuned settings and visual cues.

-3.    **Customization Without Compromise:** My main focus was making the configuration process fun, messing with NeoVim's incredible cuztomization capabilities, without removing its essence.
+3.    **Customization Without Compromise:** My main focus was making the configuration process fun, messing with NeoVim's incredible customization capabilities, without removing its essence.

-In summary, this configuration prioritizes speed, efficiency, and customization, offering a tailored Neovim environment that empowers you to focus on writing code without being encumbered by unnecessary complexities.

 ## Main Points <a name="main-points"></a>